josephcslater/Introduction_to_Python/README.rst

 - Find the Anaconda Prompt application and run it.
 Answer *yes* to all prompts.
 Don't do anything it advises against.
 - Type ``conda update --all``
 - Open ``Anaconda Terminal``
-- Move into the appropriate directory
+- You need to get to the right directory in Anaconda Terminal.
+There are two methods.
+The first is better long-term.
+The second is faster to get started.
+It's about learning the command line.
   - Method 1.
 (Useful to learn, maybe not necessary today)
+    - Move into the appropriate directory.
       - This is done using the ``cd`` command.
 In the ``File Explorer`` go inside the folder with the cloned repository.
       - You know you are in the right place when you see ``Calc_Review.ipynb``.
       - Near the top of the window you can see the entire path.
       - This is your path.
 It will look something like ``C:\MyComputer\Users\Myname\GitHub\Introduction_to_Scientific_Python``.
 It depends on a lot of decisions you've made in the past and presently.
 This is called your path.
       - Get the right names and type ``cd `` *path from above*.
 This is all one line.
 The *path from above* is exactly what you read off the top of your window two bullets above.
       - There may be something like ``Documents`` or such embedded.
 You need to figure this path out.
       - Typing ``dir`` should provide a list of files that include ``Calc_Review.ipynb``
   - Method 2.
 (Quick way but lacking power)
     - In the GitHub Desktop (app), select the repository ``Introduction_to_Python``.
     - On the right it will (may- I haven't checked) provide options, one of which is ``open in Anaconda Terminal``.
     - This, plus the ``cd`` command (cd both changes directory when there is a directory after it, or tells you the directory if there is not.) can tell you where everything is.
 - Type ``conda env update --file environment.yml``

 Get to this directory when you want to run the course material (maybe now, maybe later) and type: